A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 He is being remembered as a man “whose life was defined by resilience and family.”
 A native of Ukraine, Kleytman leaves behind his wife, two children and 11 grandchildren, it added.

-“I think he was shot because he raised himself up to protect me,” his wife Larissa said, according to Chabad.
+“I think he was shot because he raised himself up to protect me,” his wife Larisa said, according to Chabad.

 Dan Elkayam